 AN ARTIST RESPONDS TO WAR

-The First Film About Bread & Puppet In 25 Years!
+The First Documentary About Peter Schumann and the Bread & Puppet Theater In Over 20 Years!

 A Film by Robbie Leppzer